Fourier interpolation with zeros of zeta and $L$-functions: Introduction

 but a principal distinction between them is that the deduction of the Riemann-Weil formula starts from the Euler product representation of $\zeta(s)$, while formula \eqref{eq:add} is tied to the Dirichlet series representation of $\zeta(s)$.
 Hence we may think of the two formulas as expressing respectively a multiplicative and an additive duality relation between the zeta zeros and a distinguished sequence of integers.
-We observe that the sequence of integers involved in \eqref{eq:RW} (the prime powers) is a rather sparse subsequence of the corresponding sequence appearing in \eqref{eq:add} (the square-roots of the positive integers).
+We observe that the sequence of integers involved in~\eqref{eq:RW} (the prime powers $n=p^k$, corresponding to the nontrivial terms~$\Lambda(n)\widehat{f}(\frac{\log n}{2\pi})$ in~\eqref{eq:RW}) is a rather sparse subsequence of the corresponding sequence appearing in \eqref{eq:add} (the square-roots of the positive integers, corresponding to~$\widehat{f}(\frac{\log\sqrt{n}}{2\pi})$ in~\eqref{eq:add}).

 In view of this inclusion, we may think of \eqref{eq:RW} as arising from \eqref{eq:add} in the following way: The left-hand side of \eqref{eq:RW} defines a linear functional on $\mathcal{H}_1$, while the right-hand side gives the representation of this functional with respect to the basis functions of Theorem~\ref{thm:zeta}.
 This is the rationale for our way of writing the Riemann--Weil formula.